murshidazher/client-side-data-storage/README.md

 - If we've to update something in the database then we need to increase the database version and then use `onupgradeneeded` event handler to update the database or any other structural changes to the database.
 The handler name itself is descriptive.
 - When we change the version then `onupgradeneeded` will be automatically triggered.
 - Decimal numbers are converted to integer in version hence we cant use decimal numbers as version numbers.
 So we need to clearly use integer numbers for versions.
+- We write our queries `onsuccess` handler.

+### Transaction Modes

+- `readonly` - can only read data from object store, (default) without any param is this mode for transaction.
+- `readwrite` - transaction is allowed to read, write, delete and modify data
+- `versionchange` - same functionality as read write but in addition can change indexes, delete object stores and more.

 ## IndexedDB Advance